philippegall17/drumClassifierPytorch/README.md

 # Install dependencies

-pip install -r requirements.txt
+Using pip install -r requirements.txt.
 The CUDA versions of torch/torchaudio are pinned in requirements.txt.
 I used CUDA version 13.0.

 # Run inference on your own file

-python Inference04.py path/to/your/sample.wav
+Either by python Inference04.py path/to/your/sample.wav or
-python Inference04.py path/to/your/sample.wav --enable-plots
+python Inference04.py path/to/your/sample.wav --enable-plots.

 Drag and drop a wav/mp3/flac file into the console, it usually autogenerates the path (such as in VS Code on Windows).